sungnga/instagram-clone-app/README.md

 ## POST AND EXPLORE PAGES
 - In the FeedPost list, we want to show a card carousel of a list of suggested users that the account user can follow
 - For each post there's a More button at the top right corner.
+When clicking on it, the OptionsDialog opens showing options for the post.
 Implement this More button functionality

 ### 17. Displaying follow suggestions in FeedPost list:
 - We want to display a card view within the FeedPost list of a list of suggested followers to our account owner to follow.
 There's a left and right arrow to scroll through the list of suggested followers